carmentur/SPACE-MS/README.md

 * ... more tools coming soon - stay tuned!

-# If you use SPACE-MS
+# Do you use SPACE-MS?
-If you use SPACE-MS tools, please cite our workl:
+If you use SPACE-MS tools, please cite us:

 "Linking macrostructural and microstructural damage in early MS: a geostatistical and diffusion MRI study".
 Carmen Tur, Robert Marschallinger, Ferran Prados, Sara Collorone, Daniel R Altmann, Sébastien Ourselin, Claudia A. M. Gandini Wheeler-Kingshott and Olga Ciccarelli; Proceedings of the 2018 meeting of the ISMRM, p.
 0090.